medikoo/github-release-from-cc-changelog/README.md

 ## Prerequisites

 - Github url needs to be configured at package.json `repository` field
-- [Create a new token](https://github.com/settings/tokens/new) and set your environment variable `CONVENTIONAL_GITHUB_RELEASER_TOKEN` to the token you just created.
+- Ensure GitHub [access token](https://github.com/settings/tokens/new) available at `CONVENTIONAL_GITHUB_RELEASER_TOKEN` environment variable.
 The scopes for the token you need is `public_repo` or `repo` (if you need to access private repos).
-- Tags for given versions need to be pre-pushed to repository at GitHub
+- Tags for given versions need to exist in GitHub repository before command is issued

 ## Usage